 Know when to call for medical help

 Sure, you know the common signs and symptoms.
-But the presence of unusual or quick-onset signs and symptoms need very prompt attention.
-Refer your client, and tell her to get immediate help:
+But the presence of unusual or quick-onset signs and symptoms need very immediate medical attention:

 - a sudden fever comes on 38.5°C (101.3°F)